dgroch/rumbl/README.md

 * We defined relationships between User and Video schemas and used functions from Ecto to build and retrieve associated data.
 * You learned that Ecto uses strictly explicit semantics to determine if a relationship is loaded or not.

+# Chapter 7 : Ecto Queries and Constrains

+* We used Ecto’s query API, which is independent of the repository API, to do some basic queries.
+* We used two forms of queries, a keyword list–based syntax and a pipebased syntax.
+* We used fragments to pass SQL commands through the query API unchanged.
+* We explored the different ways Ecto queries work with relationships, beyond data preloading.
+* We wrote constraint-style validations for unique indexes and foreign-key violations.
+* We learned how to choose between letting constraint errors go and when to report them to the user.